What’s the difference between positive & negative motivation?

 If you’re eating and you hear a predator approaching, it’s very adaptive for fear to overpower desire: those who don’t flee don’t survive, in which case it doesn’t matter how much you successfully ate moments ago.

-This makes sense when dealing with real acute danger, but for most of human history (and possibly before) most humans have been living in states of chronic fear.
+This makes sense when dealing with real acute danger, but completely breaks down when you have chronic fear, which humans are uniquely prone to due to our ability to imagine scary futures based on current situations.
 Due to the power differential between fear & desire, this makes desire-based motivation hard to tap.

 It seems that if people can narrow their view sufficiently, they can sometimes do it for short periods.
 Sex or food, for instance.
 But trying to really think about the question “what do I want” quickly reveals that many people have no idea and are afraid to consider it.